thewca/wca-regulations/wca-regulations_2012.md

 - G3) Inspection:
   - G3a) There is no inspection phase.
 - G4) Starting the solve:
-  - G4a) At the start of the solve, the puzzle must lie completely flat on the surface.
+  - G4a) At the beginning of the solve, the puzzle must lie completely flat on the surface.
 Either of its two sides may face up.

 ## Article H: Multiple Blindfolded Solving

 - H1) Standard speed solving procedures shall be followed, as described in Article B (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in Article B are described below.
   - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
-    - H1a1) A competitor must not change the number of puzzles after the start of the attempt.
+    - H1a1) A competitor must not change the number of puzzles after the beginning of the attempt.
-    - H1a2) A competitor's requested number of puzzles must not be disclosed until the start of the attempt.
+    - H1a2) A competitor's requested number of puzzles must not be disclosed until the beginning of the attempt.
   - H1b) A competitor is allotted 10 minutes times the number of puzzles in the attempt, up to a maximum of 60 minutes.
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge shall stop the attempt, and the attempt shall then be judged; the time limit for the attempt shall count as the original recorded time.
     - H1b2) When there are 10 seconds until the time limit, the judge shall call '10 SECONDS REMAINING.
 PLEASE FINISH YOUR ATTEMPT'.
 If the competitor is still holding any puzzles when the judge stops the attempt, they shall be judged as unsolved.